jmilani224/palettable/README.md

 # Creative Collection (CreaDev?)
-## Creative Assets and Tools for Developers
+## Free Creative Assets and Tools for Developers

 ## Categories of Assets Featured:
 * Photos